-As compared to the preliminary outcomes, LSGUs made the best progress in publishing their respective Municipal Councils meetings-related announcements and agendas, as well as the approved ordinances made in the meetings of Municipal Councils.
+As compared to the preliminary outcomes, LSGUs made the best progress in publishing their respective Municipal Councils meetings-related an-

 Graph # 10 displays the percentage of points gained by each of Montenegrin LSGUs in the dimension concerned.
 Mojkovac, Bar, Danilovgrad and Kotor gained more than 90% of points in this dimension and they are the leaders in the Transparency of the Meetings of Municipal Councils dimension.